Storms follow heatwaves to batter Southeast Europe’s crops

 Burning fields

-Amid temperatures that reached new records in some parts of the region, numerous wildfires broke out.
+Amid temperatures that reached new records in some parts of Southeast Europe, numerous wildfires broke out.

 Wildfires ravaged parts of Croatia's Dubrovnik region, a popular Mediterranean tourist destination, on July 24 following strong winds and scorching temperatures.

-Albania has also been fighting wildfires, with the most recent incident in the Korce region, where a large blaze broke out in wheat fields, destroying the cop over several hectares.
+Albania has also been fighting wildfires, with the most recent incident in the Korce region, where a large blaze broke out in wheat fields, destroying the crop over several hectares.
 Albania also recorded its highest-ever temperature, of 44C, in the Kucove region in July.

-Globally the month is expected to be the hottest on record, prompting Guterres’ warning of the start of an “era of global boiling”, which he described as a disaster for the entire planet.
+Globally the month of July is expected to be the hottest ever month on record, prompting Guterres’ warning of the start of an “era of global boiling”, which he described as a disaster for the entire planet.

 “[S]hort of a mini-Ice Age over the next days, July 2023 will shatter records across the board,” the UN secretary-general said.